marktoh/resume-creator/README.md

 # Resume Creator

-A tool for creating a resume.
+A tool for creating a resume

 ## Table of Contents